winitzki/scall/tutorial/programming_dhall.md

 Type constructors in Dhall are written as functions from `Type` to `Type`.

-For example, one can define a type constructor in Haskell or Scala as `type PairAAInt a = (a, a, Int)`.
+In Haskell or Scala, one would define a type constructor as `type PairAAInt a = (a, a, Int)`.
 The analogous type constructor is encoded in Dhall as an explicit function, taking a parameter `a` of type `Type` and returning another type.

 Because Dhall does not have nameless tuples, we will use a record with field names `_1`, `_2`, and `_3`: